Auto Accident FAQ

 - Mental or emotional pain and suffering as a result of your loss and grief

-- Survival Claim: If your loved one survived for any period of time after the accident, a claim may also be brought for their pain, suffering and fear or distress before they passed.
+- Survival Claim: If your loved one survived for any period of time after the accident, a claim may also be brought for their pain, suffering, and fear or distress before they passed.
+This is known as a survival claim and is brought by the victim’s estate.

 The legal system can be confusing and daunting for people who have never been in an accident before.
 And if you have been injured before in a crash, you know how important it is to have the right lawyer on your side, protecting your rights.